olivercool/Immersive360Tool/README.md

 **Warning:** Make sure your PC's CPU is beefy enough, and you're willing to keep it running for the entirety of the processing!

+0. [YOU MUST HAVE PYTHON 3.11 INSTALLED, AS WELL AS ALL DEPENDACIES DEFINED]
 1. Simply download `PC_process_360_rgbd.py`, and rename your input file to `input.mp4`.
 2. Download and install some form of `ffmpeg-essentials` accessible inside the folder where `PC_process_360_rgbd.py` is located.
 3. Finally, run the file!